 In order to calculate what you owe to the IRS if you sell your collectibles, start with your basis.
 Your basis typically equals the amount you paid for your collectibles, plus any auction or broker fees incurred during your purchase.
 If you spent money to refurbish, restore or maintain collectibles while you owned them, you can also add that to your basis.

 Then, subtract your basis from the sale price of your collectibles; the amount left over is what is taxed.
 Here’s an example:

 Ima Dahl decides to sell an 1898 German Bisque porcelain doll from her collection.
-She’s owned the doll for ten years and originally paid $700 for it.
-She also paid $150 two years ago to repair its cracked finish.
-She receives $1,800 by selling it at an online auction and spends $100 paying her auction fees and shipping to the new owner.
-Since she owned the doll for more than one year, her long-term capital gain is $850 and her potential maximum tax is $238.
+She paid $700 for it originally, ten years ago .
+Ima also paid $150 two years ago to repair its cracked finish.
+She receives $1,800 by selling at an online auction and spends $100 paying in auction fees and shipping.
+Since she owned the doll for over one year, her capital gain is $850 and her potential maximum tax is $238.
 The calculation: $1,800 net sales price, minus the $700 basis, minus $150 for repairs, minus $100 selling expense multiplied by 28%.